SruthiRoyal12345/Brain-Tumor-Dection-CNN/README.md

-The brain tumor detection project using Convolutional Neural Networks (CNNs) aims to develop an automated system for accurately identifying brain tumors in MRI images.
+The brain tumor detection project uses Convolutional Neural Networks (CNNs) to automatically identify brain tumors in MRI images.
+The goal is to create an accurate and reliable system to help doctors diagnose brain disorders more easily.
+We use Python along with TensorFlow and Keras to build and train the CNN model.
+This project shows how CNNs can be used in medical imaging to improve healthcare and make diagnoses faster and more effective.
-This project is motivated by the need for efficient and reliable methods in medical imaging analysis, particularly in diagnosing brain disorders.
-In this project, we utilize Python programming language along with TensorFlow and Keras libraries to build and train a CNN model.
-Through this project, we aim to showcase the potential of CNNs in medical imaging applications and contribute to the development of innovative solutions for improving healthcare outcomes.